I Want Candy

 "I Want Candy" is a song written and originally recorded by the Strangeloves in 1965 that reached No. 11 on the US Billboard Hot 100 chart.
 It is a famous example of a song that uses the Bo Diddley beat.
+It has gone on to spawn multiple successful cover versions, including by The Tremeloes, Bow Wow Wow, Aaron Carter, Melanie C, and others.

 Original version

 "I Want Candy" was written by Bert Berns, Bob Feldman, Jerry Goldstein and Richard Gottehrer in 1965.
 Some reports suggest that the song was written after the producers saw dancer Candy Johnson performing at the 1964 World's Fair.

 As writers/producers, Feldman, Goldstein and Gottehrer had already scored big hits for other artists, including "My Boyfriend's Back" by the Angels.
 For this song, the trio took on the moniker of the Strangeloves, and recorded the tune themselves, augmented by studio musicians (co-writer Berns was not involved in the studio recording).
 The female vocalist heard half-screaming, half-singing "Baby!" in the middle of the track was an unknown session singer.

 Although Feldman, Goldstein and Gottehrer used their real names in the writing and production credits of this single, they claimed the Strangeloves were actually three Australian brothers (and ex-sheep farmers) named Giles, Miles and Niles Strange.
 Feldman, Goldstein and Gottehrer dressed up in shaggy wigs and exotic clothing for publicity photos as the Strangeloves.

 "I Want Candy", the Strangeloves' second single, reached No. 7 in Canada and hit No. 11 in the US.
 The record failed to chart in the UK—or in the Strangeloves' ostensibly "native" country, Australia.